 What is Accrued Income?

-Accrued income is income that a company will recognize and record in its journal entries when it has been earned – but at the present, cash has not yet been received.
+Accrued income is income that a company will recognize and record in its journal entries when it has been earned – but before cash payment hast been received.
 There are times when a company will record a sales revenue even though they have not received cash from the customer for the service performed or goods sold.

-A perfect example is when customers purchase goods on account or pay for a service on account.
+An example is when customers purchase goods on account or pay for a service on account.
 The term “on account” means that customers make the purchase on credit.
-In such situations, companies recognize that they are selling goods or performing a service even if they did not necessarily receive cash.
+In such situations, companies recognize that they are selling goods or performing a service even when they haven’t received any cash.
 This deferred income is accrued revenue (income).

 How to Record Accrued Income?

-On March 31, 2017, Corporate Finance Institute provided $75,000 worth online resources to Lasdo Company.
+On March 31, 2017, Corporate Finance Institute provided $75,000 worth of online resources to Lasdo Company.
 However, they will not receive payment for the services until April 15.
-But income has to be recorded for the accounting period it’s earned in, regardless of whether payment is received then.
+However, income must be recorded for the accounting period it’s earned in, regardless of whether payment is received.
 This is a fundamental principle of accrual accounting.

 To handle this situation, CFI will record this “accrued income” as a credit to income.
 To balance the transaction, a debit in the same amount will be made to an “accounts receivable” account, which is a balance sheet account.